dao educational foundation

 An initiative of veteran educator Jean Palomo, this highly successful annual program tutors kids at the primary school level who fall behind academically.
 Supervised by volunteer teaching staff, our scholars serve as mentors to their younger wards as part of their community service.

-Dr. Sandee Dee, president of the West Tennessee Fil-Am Association, donated funds for the purchase of two new desktop computers with printers to replace equipment damaged at the Dao Elementary School by Typhoon Yolanda.
+Dr. Sandee Dee, president of the West Tennessee Fil-Am Association, donated funds for the purchase of two new computers with printers to replace equipment damaged at the Dao Elementary School by Typhoon Yolanda.

 This Category 5 storm, the strongest on record to make landfall, claimed 215 lives and displaced 2.3 million people in Capiz.
 Close to 500,000 homes were partially or completely destroyed.
 The Foundation donated tarpaulins for temporary shelter to many families whose homes were severely damaged.

 In response to the calamity caused by typhoon Yolanda, a medical team from the University of Santo Tomas (UST) flew to Capiz to help out.
 Composed of physicians, nurses, pharmacists and other support personnel, the team provided clinical care and minor surgeries to more than 1000 patients in the town of Dao.
-The team also served patients in Roxas City and in the town of Panit-an.
+The team also served patients in Roxas City and in the town of Panitan.

 The Foundation gave away diagnostic and treatment tools to a local health unit.
 This donation will help address the medical needs of children and adults, especially seniors, in the area.